 The Ancient Mariner And The Albatross

-Meaning of the Albatross in Dreams
+Meaning of the albatross in dreams

 When you dream about an albatross, consider the following meanings:

-As our spirit guide, the albatross encourages us to be loyal as well as independent.
-Although this animal spirit’s affinity to freedom might make it a challenge for us to honor commitments, the sincere loyalty that this bird shares will show how much people can trust us.
+As our spirit guide, the symbolism of the albatross encourages us to be loyal and independent.
+Although this animal spirit’s affinity for freedom might challenge us to honor commitments, this bird’s sincere loyalty will show how much people can trust us.